 The Lady of Shalott by Tennyson

 Inspired this painting by John Waterhouse...

 and my short screenplay, 'Elaine'

-My screenplays, 'Gelert', 'Elaine' and 'Cuckoo' were the first episodes of the Annalium, soon followed by short stories I had written for my children, 'Mezmo' and 'Sadie?'
-There was no obvious market for this type of thing at the time.
-But that wasn't the point.
-The Annalium was real, it was 100% me and not written for anyone but me and my besties .
+The screenplays, 'Gelert', 'Elaine' and 'Cuckoo' were the first episodes of the Annalium, soon followed by short stories I had written for my children, 'Mezmo' and 'Sadie?'

-Now, with 31 stories and counting, it's getting a bit out of hand.
+Now, with 31 dialogue-free scripts and counting, it's getting a bit out of hand.